ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 We add a case to `reportWanteds` for `Concrete` constraints, to get a custom error message instead of `Could not deduce 'Concrete rep'`.

-### Don't suggest "add Concrete"

-We don't want to suggest the user add a `Concrete` constraint to their type signature, so we add a check to `GHC.Tc.Errors.ctxtFixes` to prevent GHC from making that suggestion.

-### Don't allow Concrete constraints to be deferred
+### Don't allow Concrete# constraints to be deferred

-We don't want to allow `Concrete` constraints to be deferred, as polymorphic runtime representations can cause the code generator to panic.
+We don't want to allow `Concrete#` constraints to be deferred, as polymorphic runtime representations can cause the code generator to panic.
 So we ensure that constraints whose `CtOrigin` is a `FixedRuntimeRepOrigin` can't be deferred in `GHC.Tc.Errors.nonDeferrableOrigin`.

 ## Evidence for Concrete# and code generation